toolleeo/cli-apps/README.md

 * [oha](https://github.com/hatoo/oha) - oha is a tiny program that sends some load to a web application and show real-time TUI.
 * [Optic](https://www.useoptic.com/) - Optic's Open Source tools make OpenAPI and API-first practices easy for any team to adopt.
 * [Prosody](https://prosody.im/) - Prosody is a modern XMPP communication server.
 It aims to be easy to set up and configure, and efficient with system resources.
-* [PSSH](https://code.google.com/archive/p/parallel-ssh/) - PSSH provides parallel versions of OpenSSH and related tools.
-Included are pssh, pscp, prsync, pnuke, and pslurp.
+* [PSSH](https://code.google.com/archive/p/parallel-ssh/) - Parallelized versions of OpenSSH and related tools, such as pssh, pscp, prsync, pnuke, and pslurp.
 The project includes psshlib which can be used within custom applications.
 * [quark](https://tools.suckless.org/quark/) - quark is an extremely small and simple HTTP GET/HEAD-only web server for static content.
-* [quickserve](https://github.com/haileys/quickserve) - Quickserve is a very simple HTTP server written in Python that is intended for quickly sharing files on an ad-hoc basis.
-Aside from opening a port in your firewall if you have one, quickserve requires no set-up and should work with no hassle.
+* [quickserve](https://github.com/haileys/quickserve) - Very simple HTTP server written in Python for quickly sharing files on an ad-hoc basis.
+Aside from opening a port in your firewall if you have one, it requires no setup and should work with no hassle.
 * [recon](https://github.com/jreisinger/recon) - Gather public info about network hosts.
 * [redive](https://github.com/neelkarma/redive) - Trace URL redirections in the terminal.
-* [rtop](http://www.rtop-monitor.org/) - rtop is a simple, agent-less, remote server monitoring tool that works over plain SSH.
+* [rtop](http://www.rtop-monitor.org/) - Simple, agent-less, remote server monitoring tool that works over plain SSH.
 Written in Go, it does not need any software to be installed on the server that you want to monitor.
 It works by establishing an SSH session, and running commands on the remote server to collect system metrics.
 * [Rustcat](https://github.com/robiot/rustcat) - Netcat Alternative in Rust.
 * [serve](https://github.com/vercel/serve) - Serves a static site, single page application, or just a static file, and provides a neat interface for listing the directory's contents.
 * [SMBScan](https://github.com/jeffhacks/smbscan) - SMBScan is a tool to enumerate file shares on an internal network.